Immigration Lawyer Chicago/ Immigration Forms for U.S. Citizenship, Naturalization, and Admission/ Form N-445, Notice of Naturalization Ceremony

 Your USCIS oath ceremony will be scheduled based on your citizenship interview.
 You should receive the notice in the mail between three to six weeks after your interview.
 The notice should inform you that the ceremony is scheduled some time in the next few weeks.

 When you’re applying for naturalization, it helps to have the guidance of a trained legal professional.
 Becoming a U.S. citizen is a monumental decision that can have a huge impact on you and your family.
-Hiring an experienced immigration lawyer can make the process go faster and more smoothly, while still ensuring that you meet every necessary requirement.
+Hiring an experienced naturalization lawyer can make the process go faster and more smoothly, while still ensuring that you meet every necessary requirement.

 Here at Scott D. Pollock & Associates, P.C., our Chicago immigration attorneys have years of knowledge built on cases similar to yours, and we’re ready to use that knowledge to help you in any way possible.
 If you’re applying for U.S. naturalization, contact us today to get started building a solid case.